deslee/DesM_CmsAPI/public/config/README.md

 HTML starting point is in `index.html`

-Partial views are in `partials/`
+Partial views are in `../partials/`

-CSS is called from `less/stylesheet.less`
+Custom CSS should be put in `css/custom.less`

 Angular app constants are stored in `config/constants.js`